unaschneck/IFE_SEARCH/README.md

 1. Center the event in the subplots
 2. Add labels for the y axis (nT) and for clean up the time on the x axis (mark every hour)
 3. Change the y axis for the B total so that it shows the enhancement (+2 and -2 from max and min)
+4. Adapt code to take in STEREO in GSE coordinates